minerllabs/competition_submission_template/README.md

 #  Competition Procedure: Round 1

-Welcome to Round 1 everyone!
-The following is a high level description of how Round 1 works.
+Welcome to Round 1!
+The following is a high level description of how this round works.

 ![](http://minerl.io/assets/images/round1_procedure.png)